openHPI/xikolo-android/README.md

 openHPI Version on Google Play: https://play.google.com/store/apps/details?id=de.xikolo.openhpi
 openSAP Version on Google Play: https://play.google.com/store/apps/details?id=de.xikolo.opensap

-## Contributers
+## Contributing

+Please feel free to help us with the ongoing development of this app.
+See open issues to get some inspiration and pull a Merge Request as soon as you are ready to go.

+### Contributors

 - Jan Renz
 - Tobias Rohloff
 - Jonas Müller
 - Bjarne Sievers

-## Contributing

-Please feel free to help us with the ongoing development of this app.
-See open issues to get some inspiration and pull a Merge Request as soon as you are ready to go.